wp-plugins/woocommerce-product-price-based-on-countries/trunk/readme.txt

 1. Go to product data and sets prices for the groups you have defined.

 == Changelog ==

+= 1.0.1 =
+* Fixed a bug that did not allow to add more than one group of countries.

 = 1.0 =
 * Initial release!